KB4YG/frontend/README.md

 ## Introduction

+The Know Before You Go (KB4YG) project was the product of eight students at Oregon State University during the 2021-2022 Senior Capstone course.
+These eight students were divided into three groups:
+IoT, Backend, and Frontend.

-This repository stores the frontend of the Know Before You Go (KB4YG) project.
-The KB4YG app is a cross-platform Flutter application available on Android, iOS, and the web.
+This repository stores the frontend of the KB4YG app: a cross-platform Flutter application available on Android, iOS, and the [web](https://kb4yg.org).

 ### Resources